 Prior to teaching at the OU I taught Italian language to undergraduate and postgraduate students in the vocal department at the Royal Academic of Music and before that I taught in various FE colleges in London.

-My current research focuses on peer collaborations in informal online learning.
-I am currently investigating the use of social media in informal language learning practices.
+My current research focuses on informal collaborative online language learning.
+I am currently investigating the use of language learning network sites in informal language learning practices.